Credibility in Second-Price Auctions: An Experimental Test: Introduction

 \section{Introduction}

 The standard framework in auction theory models bidders as strategic agents but assumes that the seller is non-strategic - i.e., that the seller can commit herself to faithfully implementing the rules of the auction.
 Recent theoretical work by \citet{akbarpour} relaxes this assumption.
 In particular, they allow the seller to deviate from the auction rules in ways that have \textit{innocent explanations} - i.e., in ways that cannot be detected by bidders given the information they have.
-They define an auction format to be \textit{credible} if there is no scope for the seller to break the rules without being detected.\footnote{Alternatively, in the presence of cheating opportunities, they define an auction format to be credible if it is incentive-compatible for the seller to follow the rules.
-However, incentive-compatibility only has empirical bite when considering the ascending price auction, which is outside the scope of this paper.}
+They define an auction to be \textit{credible} if there is no scope for the seller to break the rules without being detected.\footnote{In the presence of cheating opportunities, \citet{akbarpour} also define an auction to be credible if it is still incentive-compatible for the seller to follow the rules.
+However, the example where incentive compatibility has empirical bite (i.e., the ascending price auction) is outside the scope of this paper.}

 As a concrete example, consider the first-price and second-price sealed-bid auctions for the sale of a single item.
 It is easy to see that the first-price auction is credible.
 The seller cannot cheat without being detected, since the winner knows her own bid and therefore knows how much she should be charged.
 The second-price auction, however, is not credible.
 After observing all the bids, the seller can exaggerate the second-highest bid and overcharge the winning bidder up to the amount of her own bid.
 Moreover, this type of cheating cannot be detected by the winner as long as she does not observe the second-highest bid.
 In the language of \citet{akbarpour}, the seller's behavior is supported by the innocent explanation that the highest and second-highest bids are identical.